Help. I’ve homeschooled and I can’t get up. What to do when homeschool becomes overwhelming.

 If you haven’t encountered this (yet), say a prayer of thanksgiving—then say a prayer for your homeschooling sisters around the world who love their children and love being their teacher, but who feel like they’re in over their heads right now.

 First of all, relax.
 You’re not alone.
 And you’re certainly not a failure.

 We all doubt ourselves occasionally and go through rough patches.
 It’s okay to admit it and it’s a good idea to talk about it.

 Reach out to other local moms who homeschool.
 Voice your frustrations and concerns in one of the many online forums available for homeschool moms.

-In fact, you’re bound to find support and many voices of experience on the Abeka Homeschool Facebook page.
+In fact, you’re bound to find support and many voices of experience on the Abeka All Access Facebook group.

 By talking to others, you’ll be able to get to the heart of the issue: is this rough patch something you can get through with a few simple changes in your process or mindset?
 Or is it something best addressed by exploring additional options?